The $2+1$ convex hull of a finite set: Introduction

+For a comprehensive and exhaustive presentation of the diverse notions of convexity, both for sets and funcions, we refer the reader to \cite{Dacorogna2006} and \cite{KirchheimMullerSverak2003}.
+These notions of convexity are connected to different areas, as PDEs, calculus of variations, convex integration; or models for microstructures (\cite{Kirchheim2003,Dolzmann,KirchheimMullerSverak2003,Morrey1952,Tartar93}).
+For these applications it is interesting to be able to efficiently compute the convex hull of a set for different notions of convexity.
+In particular, in the context of convex integration, it is more natural to identify the set of matrices with an euclidean space $\mathbb{R}^k$, and study \emph{$D$-convex} hulls, for a more general \emph{wave cone} $D\subset \mathbb{R}^k$ (\cite{KirchheimMullerSverak2003, Kirchheim2003, SzekelyhidiTurbulence}).

-Let us put our result in context.
-First, for $D\subset \mathbb{R}^k$, it is known that the $D$-convex hull of a compact set $A$ is the zero set of the $D$-convex envelope of the function distance to $A$.
-This fact has been used to develop algorithms to estimate both $D$-convex envelopes of functions and as a byproduct $D$-convex hulls of subsets (see e.g. \cite{ArandaPedregal, Dolzmann, MatousekPlechac1998} and the many references therein).
-Unfortunately, as shown in \cite{Matousek2001}, if we are interested in the $D$-convex hulls of sets this approach requires to compute $D$-convex envelopes of functions with an unrealistic precision (exponential in $|A|$).
+For $D\subset \mathbb{R}^k$, it is known that the $D$-convex hull of a compact set $A$ is the zero set of the $D$-convex envelope of the function distance to $A$.
+This fact has been used to develop algorithms to estimate both $D$-convex envelopes of functions and $D$-convex hulls of subsets (see \cite{ArandaPedregal, Dolzmann, MatousekPlechac1998} and references therein).
+Unfortunately, as shown in \cite{Matousek2001}, this approach for computing $D$-convex hulls of sets requires computing $D$-convex envelopes of functions with an unrealistic precision (exponential in $|A|$).

-From a geometrical perspective, in a few cases, $D$-convex hulls can be calculated exactly and efficiently.
+From a geometrical perspective, in a few cases, some convex hulls can be calculated exactly and efficiently.
 For example, \cite{MatousekPlechac1998} presented an algorithm to calculate the separately convex hull of a finite set, which is related to rank one convexity and quasiconvexity, when $\mathbb{R}^k$ is identified with diagonal matrices.
 Later, \cite{FranekMatousek} presented an algorithm to compute $D$-convex hulls exactly in the plane, where $D$ is the cone over a finite set of directions.
-His technique starts with an outer approximation which is iteratively reduced by a \emph{local biting} algorithm.
+His technique starts with an outer approximation which is iteratively reduced by a \emph{local bitting} algorithm.
 For isotropic compact sets in the space of $2\times 2$ matrices, \cite{HeinzKruzik} developed a fast and exact algorithm to compute quasiconvex hulls.
 Nevertheless, there is no exact algorithm for computing the rank one convex hull of a finite set of matrices in general.